Saravana-kumar369/19AI307---Object-Oriented-Programming-using-Java/Module 9/Ex5/README.md

     String data = "String Writer";

     try {

-      // Create a StringWriter with default string buffer capacity StringWriter output = new StringWriter();
+      StringWriter output = new StringWriter();

-      // Writes data to the string buffer output.write(data);

-      // Prints the string writer
+      output.write(data);

       System.out.println("Data in the StringWriter: " + output);

       output.close();